By Brendan Ringrose

 17th Aug 2017

-Disputes often arise in relation to the value of the shares in an Irish private company.
+Share valuation disputes often arise in an Irish private company.
 This is often relevant when a shareholder in a company decides to sell his or her shares.
-The best way to avoid costly and time-consuming disputes or litigation in relation to the valuation of shares is to set out the procedure for determining the valuation in a shareholders’ agreement entered into beforehand between all shareholders of the company.
+The best way to avoid costly and time-consuming disputes or litigation in relation to the valuation of shares is to set out the procedure for determining the share valuation in a shareholders’ agreement entered into beforehand between all shareholders of the company.

 The legislation or case law does not provide for any one accepted method of valuing shares in an Irish private company.
 Common valuation metrics are net assets, net present value, a measure based on past or estimated future profits or some hybrid of all three.
-In practice, experienced financial advisers using perfectly conventional valuation methods can arrive at very different valuations.
+In practice, experienced financial advisers using perfectly conventional valuation methods can result in differences in share valuation.
 Normally each of the parties to the dispute will have its own financial adviser provide a valuation setting out the relevant presumptions on which it is based.

 A relevant example of how an Irish court will approach the question of valuation arose in Re Emerald Group Holdings Ltd. In that case, the Court decided to order the purchase by the Company of the shares held by the dissenting shareholder (the “petitioning shareholder”) in the Company.
 The Court reviewed the valuations proposed by both the petitioning shareholder and the company but ultimately substituted its own valuation.
 The Company argued that the full value of the shares should be discounted by thirty per cent. on the basis that the petitioner’s shares consisted of a minority interest.
 After considering both sides the Court decided that it would be reasonable to accept a discount of approximately 20% to allow for the minority interest.
 This highlights another critical question, which is often the subject of lengthy argument and delay, whether to discount the valuation for the fact of its being a minority shareholding.
 Since a minority shareholding discount can range from 5%, at the lower end, to, at the upper end, 40%, it can be very significant.